bgh-github/streamlink-handoff/README.md

 <details>
   <summary>Windows - PowerShell</summary>

-  Copying/pasting commands directly into a PowerShell console isn't always reliable, so it's instead recommended you copy the below script block into a new PowerShell ISE file and run (Ctrl + a to select all > F8 to run selection).
+  Copying/pasting commands directly into a PowerShell console can be hit and miss, so it's instead recommended you copy the below script block into a new PowerShell ISE file and run (Ctrl + a to select all > F8 to run selection).

   This should create a registry entry in addition to three Streamlink Handoff files (.json, .bat and .ps1) under `%APPDATA%\streamlink-handoff`.